Plantar Fasciitis in Different Sports: Why Runners, Dancers & Office Workers Need Different Treatment

 Many people are told the same thing: stretch your calves, ice your heel, wear better shoes, and consider trying insoles.
 While these suggestions may help in the short term, they do not explain why some people recover quickly while others struggle for months.

-From treating runners, dancers, gym users, and office workers across Singapore, I’ve learned that the diagnosis may look the same, but the underlying cause and the right treatment often aren’t.
+From treating runners, dancers, gym users, office workers, and teachers across Singapore, I’ve learned that the diagnosis may look the same, but the underlying cause and the right treatment often aren’t.

 Why the Same Plantar Fasciitis Advice Doesn’t Work for Everyone